nicoeinsidler/pigor/README.md

 - ~~find error with pcov~~
 - ~~fix axis descriptions in pol plots~~
 - getting PIGOR ready for shipment by creating a setup.py
+- fixing the image URI in the md meta data file
+- exporting md file into html or pdf

 ## How to Install